Verilog-AMS: Implementations

-While the language was initially only supported by commercial companies, a "Verilog-A" subset was adopted by the transistor-modeling community through ADMS, which works for open-source simulators like Xyce and ngSPICE.
+While the language was initially only supported by commercial companies, parts of the behavioural modeling subset, "Verilog-A" was adopted by the transistor-modeling community.
+The ADMS translator supports it for open-source simulators like Xyce and ngSPICE.
 A more complete implementation is now available through OpenVAF.
+The post-SPICE simulator Gnucap was designed in accordance with the standard document, and its support for Verilog-AMS for both the simulator level and the behavioral modeling is growing.